aws-cloudformation/cloudformation-cli-java-plugin/README.rst

 .. code-block:: bash

-   pip install cloudformation-cli
+   pip3 install cloudformation-cli
-   pip install cloudformation-cli-java-plugin
+   pip3 install cloudformation-cli-java-plugin

 Refer to the documentation for the `CloudFormation CLI`_ for usage instructions.